mohanreddynandaluru/Hello_World/README.md

-----------> Project Overview <-----------
+Project Overview:
-This is a basic Hello World web application built with React.
+This is a simple React web app that displays dynamic greetings and “Hello, World!” code snippets.

-Features:
+Features
--> Dynamic Greeting:
+Dynamic Greeting:
-Type your name in the input box — the greeting updates in real time (e.g., Hello Mohan).
+Enter your name in the input box, and the greeting updates instantly (e.g., "Hello Mohan").

--> Multi-language Support:
+Multi-language Support:
-Click “Play” to change the word "Hello" into different Indian languages like Hindi, Tamil, Telugu, etc.
+Click the Play button to cycle through "Hello" in different Indian languages like Hindi, Tamil, Telugu, and more.

--> Hello World Snippets:
+Hello World Code Snippets:
-View simple “Hello, World!” programs written in popular programming languages like JavaScript, Python, C++, and more.
+See basic "Hello, World!" programs written in popular programming languages such as JavaScript, Python, C++, and others.

--> Connect With Me:
+Connect With Me:
-Links to my GitHub, LinkedIn, and Email are available to get in touch.
+Easily reach out via GitHub, LinkedIn, and Email links.